Functions#

 end – the end of the range

-- value_set_int64_range_step(value: Value, start: int, end: int, step: int) None #
+- value_set_int64_range_step(value: Value, start: int, end: int, step: int) None#

 Sets

-to the range specified bystart
+valueto the range specified bystart,endandstep.- Parameters:

 value – a GValue initialized to GST_TYPE_INT64_RANGE